pytorch/serve/docs/metrics.md

 ## Custom Metrics API

-TorchServe enables the custom service code to emit metrics that are then logged by the system
+TorchServe enables the custom service code to emit metrics that are then logged by the system.

-The custom service code is provided with a [context](https://github.com/pytorch/serve/blob/master/ts/context.py) of the current request.
+The custom service code is provided with a [context](https://github.com/pytorch/serve/blob/master/ts/context.py) of the current request with a metrics object:

-Which has a metrics object.

 ```python
 # Access context metrics as follows